CEPH-Lab/influenza-seasonality-shanghai/README.md

     - Run the analysis in small sections by highlighting the code you want to run and then clicking the "run" command.
 Each section of the code is separated by a header.
     - To run the influenza transmission model, set RUN_SYSTEM = T
     - Warning: the full analysis may take a few hours to run with the default setup.
 This time can be reduced by reducing the number of simulations or commenting the sections that estimate the reproduction number (lines 86-114 and lines 276-331).
+    - - To make sure the code is working, check that the plots produced from the code are similar to those in the main text.

 ## Project directories
 ### Statistical analysis